2019 •Sega Genesis

 LDK Game pairs the hardware with 2.6 inch, TFT, 60 Hz, 320 x 240, 4:3, and 153.85 PPI.
 That is the kind of detail stack retro buyers should linger on, because a handheld can be technically capable and still feel wrong if the aspect ratio, sharpness, and scaling story are off.
 The screen protection is listed as Plastic, a small clue that often hints at how polished or rough the front face might feel in daily use.

 The controls are described with Cross Lower placement, 4 Buttons, L1, R1, and Brightness, Menu.
 That matters more than many spec sheets admit, because the difference between a fun handheld and a fatiguing one often shows up in the D-pad, shoulder shape, and how naturally the thumbs settle into place.
-A device can run a game and still fail the vibe test if the controls feel like an afterthought.
+This is where a retro handheld stops being abstract and starts becoming a piece of physical furniture for your hands.

 LDK Game is currently tracked around 50.0 and lands in the $0 - $50 pricing band.
 This category is ruthless about value perception.
 A handheld can be beloved at one price and impossible to defend at another.